Hardtmuth/hexly_group_project_front/README.md

 Node.js: As the JavaScript runtime for building the server-side application.

-JavaScript: For building the frontend and backend components of the application.PurposeThis project was developed to gain practical experience in:
+JavaScript: For building the frontend and backend components of the application.
-Web application developmentCollaborative software developmentTeamwork and project management
 ```

 ## Getting started